fytm/websockets-chat-server/README.md

 # websockets-chat-server
-A chat server that uses websockets as the communication layer.
+A chat server that uses websockets as the communication layer. </br>
+Supports connectivity for multiple clients and each client should be able to send broadcast messages.